-- Give your doctor and pharmacist a list of all the medicines that you take, including non-prescription medicines. - Tell them about any drug allergies you have. - Ask about side effects and what to avoid while taking the medicine. - Read the label when you get your medicine, including all warnings. - Make sure your medicine is what the doctor ordered and know how to use it. - Ask the pharmacist about your medicine if it looks different than you expected.
+- Bring the actual medicines or give your doctor and pharmacist a list of all the medicines that you take, including non-prescription (over-the-counter) medicines. - Tell them about any drug allergies you have. - Ask about any risks or side effects of the medication and what to avoid while taking it.
+Be sure to write down what your doctor or pharmacist says. - Make sure your medicine is what the doctor ordered.
+Ask the pharmacist about your medicine if it looks different than you expected. - Read the label and patient package insert when you get your medicine, including all warnings and instructions. - Know how to use your medicine.
+Especially note the times and conditions when your medicine should and should not be taken.